-- Tutor to demonstrate a skill that promotes technical/tactical thinking, which then requires students to observe and analyse to work out an answer, e.g. turning 360° on the spot in a sea kayak on same edge versus changing edge, inside pivot turn versus outside pivot turn, prying versus drawing, etc. - Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes, measuring distance, timing, amount of non-turning boat movement, etc. - 3.
-In smaller groups of 3 or 4 students, work in canoes and/or kayak to come up with a measurable way of evaluating a technical/tactical performance outcome, e.g. when drawing a canoe and/or kayak sideways, flat, edged towards or edged away from the paddle, which is more effective.
+- Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. high cadence versus low cadence in forward paddling, paddling on the right with right foot forward versus left foot forward in 'surf' stance, cross deck draws static versus on the move, etc. - 2.
+Whilst doing the above, the Tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, balance, etc. - 3.
+In smaller groups of 3 or 4 students, work to come up with a measurable way of evaluating an additional technical/tactical performance outcome. - 4.
+Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used.